-Priority Housing Development Sites Inventory Overview
+Housing Development Sites Inventory Overview

 Table H-1-1 lists the priority housing development sites for the Napa County Housing Element that were identified after completing the preliminary screening process described above.
 Figure H-1-1 shows the general location of each of the four areas containing priority housing development sites.
 Table H-1-1 also shows the zoning and General Plan designations for each site, along with the estimated realistic unit yield for each site, after considering the relevant site constraints, including infrastructure availability, environmental constraints, development standards, and parcel size.
 Figures H-1-2 through H-1-5 provide maps showing the specific location of each of the parcels included in these areas.
-Necessary changes to the General Plan and zoning designations on these sites would be made concurrent with the County's approval of the Housing Element update or within 12 months of Housing Element adoption.
+Any necessary changes to the General Plan and zoning designations on these sites would be made concurrent with the County's approval of the Housing Element update, or for Napa Pipe, within 18 months of Housing Element adoption.